 In that case, you need to be your own friend, and look out for yourself.

 How we support you

-We are not experts in the field of mental health, or counselling, or teaching.
+While we are committed to doing everything we can to support you and your wellbeing, we are not experts in the field of mental health, or counselling, or teaching.
 We are arts administrators who love creativity and literature and who want to support you as teenagers building your own literary scene in Scotland.
 Part of that support is demonstrating to you that we have a responsibility for your welfare, and letting you know what we will do if we become concerned.

-We know that creative work sometimes takes a darker twist, or explores themes and topics which are upsetting or worrying.
+Creative work sometimes takes a darker twist, or explores themes and topics which are upsetting or worrying.
 Creativity is not just about ‘nice stuff’ and is an incredibly valuable way to explore and understand parts of life or imagination that we often are reluctant to bring out in public under other circumstances.

 But we need you to know that if we become concerned for your welfare after having contact with you through any aspect of the What’s Your Story? programme, we may take steps to connect you to professionals or resources which we believe can assist you.
 This is our responsibility to be proactive and mindful of your welfare, as adults choosing to work with young people should be.